 Humidification should also be considered to help minimize the spread of contagions.
-As noted by Dr. Stephanie Taylor, (MD, M Architect, ASHRAE DL) at a Tri-State HVAC conference, humidity above 40% inactivates almost 80% of viruses within 15 minutes.
+Early research, as noted by Dr. Stephanie Taylor, (MD, M Architect, ASHRAE DL) at a Tri-State HVAC conference, humidity above 40% inactivates almost 80% of viruses within 15 minutes.
+More recent research has shown that humidity may not directly affect the virus itself, but it does help humans fight-off the virus.
+The moisture generated by the humidity level allows our cilia and mucus membranes to capture and repel the virus.
+In dry climates our cilia function and mucus membranes are reduced making it more difficult to fight viruses.
+Maintaining a relative humidity of 40-60% RH helps to contain the virus and promotes efficient immune system response.
 Humidification introduced by steam injection is a logical choice, but other methods, such as ultrasonic or spray injection, may be explored if sanitization of the system is maintained.
 Systems that rely on maintaining standing water are not recommended.
 Since the majority of office HVAC systems may not utilize humidification, these systems would need to be retrofitted, which would include a clean water source, a unit coupled with energy to heat to inject moisture, and a distribution method – either by injection into a duct system or the use of area humidifiers that inject moisture directly to the occupied spaces.

 Another option to increase air changes within a space while treating the airflow is the use of multiple air purifiers.
 These provide the ability to increase air changes when the existing HVAC systems are unable to increase airflow.
 In addition, these portable units may include several of the technologies previously noted, such as HEPA filtration, antimicrobial coated filters and air ionization.
 Portable units are easier to deploy and may be moved as need to accommodate changes within the workplace.